 Hot tubs can last 30+ years if properly maintained.
-For almost two decades we’ve helped hot tub users across the globe find parts and fix hot tubs they weren’t sure could be revived.
+For over two decades we’ve helped hot tub users across the globe find parts and fix hot tubs they weren’t sure could be revived.
 We know what it takes to keep your hot tub running and looking great.
 Here are the 4 things you must do to prepare your hot tub for fall:

 1. Drain & Refill